the-programmers-hangout/awesome-science/README.md

   - [Evolutionary History](#evolutionary_history)

 ## General Science:seedling:
-Anything that doesn't in the categories below, or consists of several of these topics, goes here!
+Anything that doesn't fall into the categories below, or consists of several of these topics, goes here!

 #### Tutorials
 - [CrashCourse](https://www.youtube.com/channel/UCX6b17PVsYBQ0ip5gyeme-Q) - A Youtube channel that is filled with courses that take you from 0 - 100 in knowledge.